ubccr/xdmod/docs/upgrade.md

     # ./install --prefix=/opt/xdmod-{{ page.sw_version }}

-If you have installed any of the optional modules for Open XDMoD, download, extract, and install their source packages, too:
+If you have installed any of the optional modules for Open XDMoD, download, extract, and install their source packages, too.
+The upgrade guides for each of the optional modules are linked below; these each contain a link to the GitHub page for the module release, which has the link to their source package.

 - [Application Kernels](https://appkernels.xdmod.org/{{ page.version }}/ak-upgrade.html)
 - [Job Performance (SUPReMM)](https://supremm.xdmod.org/{{ page.version }}/supremm-upgrade.html)